verilator/verilator/docs/guide/languages.rst

   certain limited cases.

 '{} operator
-  Assignment patterns with order based, default, constant integer (array) or member identifier (struct/union) keys are supported.
-Data type keys and keys which are computed from a constant expression are not supported.
+  Assignment patterns with an order based, default, constant integer (array) or member identifier (struct/union) keys are supported.
+Data type keys and keys computed from a constant expression are not supported.

 \`uselib
-  Uselib, a vendor specific library specification method, is ignored along with anything following it until the end of that line.
+  Uselib, a vendor-specific library specification method, is ignored along with anything following it until the end of that line.

 cast operator